-Resuming Saturday, June 25, 2016, docents will lead free public gallery tours of "Legacy" each Tuesday and Saturday at 2 p.m.
+Docents will lead free public gallery tours of Legacy each Tuesday and Saturday at 2 p.m.
 Group tours are by appointment only.

-Beginning Saturday, July 9, 2016, on the Second Saturday of each month at 3 p.m., the gallery tour will be followed by a live performance of a docent portrayed as Nancy Cooper Russell, wife of Charles M. Russell, telling stories about his career.
+On the Second Saturday of each month at 3 p.m., the gallery tour will be followed by a live performance of a docent portrayed as Nancy Cooper Russell, wife of Charles M. Russell, telling stories about his career.